joelkazoulay/nodeJS-chatRoom/README.md

 This project requires NodeJS
 http://nodejs.org/download/

-Once installed open a node cmd prompt and navigate to project directory and run
+Once installed open a node cmd prompt and navigate to project directory and run   :
-npm install
+npm install,

-Then to start the server run
+Then to start the server run:
-Node server
+Node server,

+open this url in your favorite browser: localhost:3000.